JohnBorghi/Supporting_Scientific_Data/SSD_05_saving-organizing.md

-# Day to Day Data Management
+# Data Storage and Organization

 This chapter details strategies and processes related to ensuring that data and other research materials (documentation, code, physical samples, etc) can be found and used as needed.